just-the-docs/just-the-docs/peopleops/COMPENSATION_STRATEGY.md

 ### Subcontractors in the Philippines

 Recognizing that we have a significant number of team members based in the Philippines, we have enhanced our benefits package to provide better support to them.
+Discover the [benefits](https://countable-web.github.io/ops/peopleops/BENEFITS-PH-TEAM-MEMBERS/) awaiting our team members in the Philippines.

 ## See Also